kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 **April, 2024:**
 Congratulations to Kaiyuan (co-mentored by Yanqiang) for receiving offers from the PhD programs at several institutes including the Duke University, Zimo (co-mentored by Rongbin) for receiving offers from the PhD programs at several institutes including the Cornell University, and Jasmine (co-mentored by Rongbin and Yanqiang) for receiving offers from the PhD programs at several institutes including the Brown University.

+**September, 2024:**
+Welcome De-an to the lab as a new postdoctoral fellow.

 **March, 2024:**
 Congratulations to Yanqiang for his mRNA 2'-O-methylation manuscript accepted by Molecular Cell.